Parum-Lucis/csswengS16chai/sample-data/import-export-manual DRAFT.md

 This function can be found in the **admin page** under the Beneficiary section, which means this requires that the account has admin privileges.

 **Order of Data (Headers, left to right):**
-1. Child Number (ID) - blank or number
+1. Child Number (ID) - blank (for waitlist) or number (for accredited IDs)
 2. First Name - required
 3. Last Name - required
-4. Sex - M or F
+4. Sex - M/Male or F/Female
 5. Birthdate - mm/dd/yyyy
 6. Grade Level - Nursery, Kindergarten, or numbers 1 to 12
 7. Address